2020 Finance for Non-Finance Managers Essential Updates 1 Day (WS8426)

 'Very interesting and useful course.'
 Andrew Naismith - Managing Director, CAE UK Plc and CAE ATS Plc

 This training course builds upon your previous knowledge and experience.
-It will elevate you to the top 2% of any group of Senior Executives, in terms of your analytical financial, decision making and business management skills.
-This training course is being constantly updated to always contain the latest financial issues and includes information on financial matters that have only come into force in 2018 and therefore first apply to accounting periods starting on or after 1 January 2019.
+It will elevate you to the top 2% of any group of Board Directors or Senior Executives, in terms of your analytical financial, decision making and business management skills.
+This training course is being constantly updated to always contain the latest financial issues and includes information on financial matters that will only come into force in 2020 and therefore first apply to accounting periods starting on or after 1 January 2020.

-The day primarily covers: Costing methods and their impact upon decision making; traditional budgeting versus Zero Based Budgeting; the interaction of ROCE (Return on Capital Employed), Gearing and ROI (Return on Investment); Consolidated Accounts and EBITDA, Earnings Before Interest, Taxation, Depreciation and Amortisation; Company Acquisitions and Disposals; Strategic Financial Risk Management; 2019 Lease accounting changes, Maximising Shareholder Value and company valuations.
+The day primarily covers: Strategic Business Valuations; The impact of finnacial policy decisons upon the Bottom Line and the Balance Sheet, Costing methods and their very significant impact upon decision making; traditional budgeting versus Zero Based Budgeting; the interaction of ROCE (Return on Capital Employed), Gearing and ROI (Return on Investment) upon the Corporate Risk and Reward profile; Consolidated Accounts and EBITDA, Earnings Before Interest, Taxation, Depreciation and Amortisation; Company Acquisitions and Disposals; Strategic Financial Risk Management; 2019 and 2020 accounting changes and Maximising Shareholder Value.

 You will become supremely confident and capable in all types of financial discussions.
 You will become more confident in your contributions and abilities, when communicating with financial professionals and other managers, directors, investors, suppliers and key clients.